 Undertake targeted follow up observations at identified potential nests if needed to confirm ownership or occurrence of breeding activity.

-- riparian gallery forest or paperbark wetland; - seasonally inundated coastal wetlands; - seasonal watercourses supporting riparian gallery forest; or - · estuary.
+- seasonally inundated coastal wetlands;

+- seasonal watercourses supporting riparian gallery forest; or

+- estuary.

 Call playback surveys at a density of 1 per 25ha within waterway habitats and the adjacent 200m area.